ringcentral/engage-digital-api-docs/docs/basics/auth.md

-# Authenticating to the Engage API
+# Authenticating to the RingCX API

 ## Access Tokens